jad-nasser/free-library/README.md

     - **publishers.test.js**
     - **books.test.js**
 - **app.js**: its the main router that the server run and it includes all the two routers mentioned above.
-- **connect-to-db.js**: used by the server to connect to a database.
+- **connect-to-db.js**: used by the server to connect to a database and if the database models are not created yet then this file will create the database models in the database.
 - **server.js**: the server file itself.
 - **client**: contains the client side code.
   - **cypress**: contains e2e tests.